 Centre of Ceramic Art (CoCA)

-CoCA is a new world-class exhibition space dedicated to our collection of British studio ceramics: the largest and amongst the most important in the UK and covers the entire British studio ceramics movement.
+CoCA highlights and celebrates our collection of British Studio Ceramics, which is the largest and amongst the most important in the UK and covers the entire British studio ceramics movement.

 A History of British Studio Ceramics